jacoblapworth/akahu-sdk-swift/src/react/datepicker.md

    	<ExamplePicker />
    </div>
 ```

 ### Date Ranges

-Allows you to select between one date and another.
-Simply set the `selectRange` prop to true and store the selected range in state for the `selectRange` prop.
+To enable date range selection, you should set `selectRange` to true, handle the date selection in `onSelectDate`, and pass the selected range to `XUIDatePicker` using the `selectedRange` prop.

 ```
  const XUIDatePicker = require('./datepicker').default;